Greatdori/Greatdori/README.md

 > Greatdori project is on a **really early stage** of development,
 > DO NOT depend on it in any production environment.

+## Building
+Xcode 26.0 (currently beta) is required for building this project.

+Open `Greatdori.xcodeproj`, then select a scheme you want to build.

 ## Contributing to Greatdori
 Contributions to Greatdori are welcomed and encouraged!
 Fork the project, make changes and open your pull requests!

-Or if you're experiencing some bugs, filing an issue for it is also welcomed.
+If you're experiencing some bugs, or have any suggestion to Greatdori, filing an issue for it is also welcomed.

+### `Greatdori.xcodeproj` & `Package.swift`
+`Greatdori.xcodeproj` is the main project file of Greatdori, we suggest you to open this project file in Xcode to make changes to Greatdori.

+`Package.swift` makes it easier to embed DoriKit in other projects, and should not be used for editing code of Greatdori, because `xcodeproj` file maintains structures of all files in this project.

 ### About GYB Source Files
 You may note that some source files have suffix `.swift.gyb` instead of `.swift`,